cseanburns/geo-titles/manuscript/title-manuscript.md

 include geographical information in titles but also why some authors do not.

-Only one study,
-that we could find,
-has shown different patterns in how geographic names are used in titles among researchers around the world.
+There is evidence that
+the use of geographic names
+in article titles
+reveals potential biases
-Based on a five year period of papers published in the CHI Conference Proceedings,
+in the representation of Western and non-Western populations in the CHI Conference Proceedings.
+Specifically,
 @kou_politics_2018 found that
 "studies conducted with non-Western populations are significantly more likely to highlight study contexts in titles and throughout the text,"